jmwoo/jmwoo.github.io/resume.md

 ---

-I am a dedicated software craftsman with a passion for creating efficient and effective software solutions.
+I am a dedicated software craftsman with a passion for creating technical solutions.
 I excel in planning, developing, testing, and deploying software across various platforms.
 My experience spans from small startups to working with US government contractors on projects for the US Navy.
 I am authorized to work in the US for any employer.

 ---